chipxsd/stream-based-sync/stream-based-sync.md

   as read reflects the change on other clients as well.
-- **messaging** -- having the same view of messages and conversations across clients; web, mobile, etc. Receiving messages and their delivery and read receipts from other participants on all clients.
+- **messaging** -- having the same view of messages and conversations across clients; web, mobile, etc. Receiving messages and their delivery and read receipts from other participants on all the clients.
 - **photo sharing** -- shared photo stream with all participants.
 - **file sharing** -- backing up a content of a folder from local filesystem to cloud.